Written by: Greg Ellifritz

 Criminal home invaders generally target drug dealers and drug users.
 I don’t have any formal statistics, but I would guess that about 90% of home invasions are drug dealers ripping off other drug dealers.
 Drug dealers and users generally have money and drugs.
 They are also hesitant to report crimes to the police.
 Both factors make them good victims.

-Interestingly enough, most SWAT raids are prompted by drug sales as well!
-If you want to avoid both the home invasion and the SWAT raid, don’t use or sell drugs in your house!
+Interestingly enough, most SWAT raids are prompted by drug sales as well.
+If you want to avoid both the home invasion and the SWAT raid, don’t use or sell drugs in your house.
 That may be the single most successful action you can take.

 Even in the best of situations, this is still going to be a difficult scenario for an armed homeowner to handle properly.
 No matter what you do, you won’t likely have a whole lot of time to make a decision that will have life-altering implications.
 Harden your house, look for the indicators above, and stay out of trouble.
-It’s the best advice I can give.
+It’s the best advice I can provide.